Ensembl/webvm/README.txt

 + accept the namespace given to them as $APPNAME, possibly with some interpretation
 + apps whose files all reside externally can be added by dropping one file, not derived from a template.
 The index.conf does this.
+** Caveats
+*** Use of non-Sanger domains, including localhost Note that the Otter Client writes the WTSISignOn cookie from enigma with a .sanger.ac.uk domain, so it will not be used if you are connecting to localhost.

+(If you need to do that, making a duplicate cookie to offer to localhost should work.)

+Symptoms are repeatedly asking for the password, getting 200 OK each time.
 ** Open questions
 *** TODO Do we want host-dependent environment setup?
 As in "source APACHECTL.$(hostname -s).sh"